 Terms and Conditions

-RACING CLUB RACING SYNDICATE TERMS AND CONDITIONS
+RACING CLUB AND RC SYNDICATE TERMS AND CONDITIONS

 This document explains the terms and conditions which will form part of and govern our contract with you when you purchase shares in one of our syndicate racehorses horses.
 These terms and conditions will therefore govern our relationship with you as a racing syndicate member.